-Represented numerous food and industrial clients on customs valuation, drawback, marking and classification matters.
+Represented numerous food and industrial clients on customs issues, including valuation, drawback, marking and classification matters.

-Represented U.S. food exporters in antidumping cases in Mexico and South Africa.
+Represented U.S. food exporters in trade cases in Mexico and South Africa.

 Represented a large pharmaceutical company in connection with enforcing its rights under the WTO’s agreement on trade-related aspects of intellectual property.

 Represented U.S. exporters in matters involving market access issues in Europe, Korea and China.